How to Make a Strawberry Gimlet or Strawberry Limeade

 Variations

-If a gin cocktail isn’t your thing, the gimlet is highly adaptable to vodka or your preferred alcohol.
+If a strawberry syrup gin cocktail isn’t your thing, the gimlet is highly adaptable to vodka or your preferred alcohol.

 - Use rum and you’ve got a strawberry daiquiri.